Joshua Tumen

 Recent Publication:

-Before joining the firm, Josh was an associate with a Global 100 firm, where he also focused on first-party property insurance coverage matters and litigations.
+Before joining the firm, Josh was an associate with a Global 100 firm, where he also focused on first-party property insurance coverage matters.
 Before that, he was an associate with a leading national firm, where he represented financial institutions, large corporations, and insurance companies in a wide range of complex commercial disputes, including business torts, breach of contract, health care litigation, breach of fiduciary duty, fraud, false advertising, and ADA accessibility claims.

 Josh earned his B.A. from the University of Delaware and his J.D. from the Syracuse University College of Law.